What is neuromarketing?

 Researchers use methods such as functional magnetic resonance imaging (fMRI) and electroencephalogram (EEG) to measure specific types of brain activity in response to advertising messages, to study consumer emotions related to advertising and branding.
 This information helps companies to understand why customers make the decisions they do, and what motivates them to make those decisions.
-Insights into consumer decision making help brands to tweak their advertising message to elicit a better response from their audience.
+Insights into consumer decision-making help brands to tweak their digital advertising message to elicit a better response from their audience.

 There are two branches of neuromarketing:

 - Theoretical Neuromarketing– When neuroscience knowledge is applied to the area of marketing.

 - Applied Neuromarketing– When neuroscience research tools and methods are applied to conduct market research.

 Marketers, with the help of researchers, use a variety of tools to track and measure brain activity to different marketing stimuli.

 Functional Magnetic Resonance Imaging (fMRI) measures the small changes in blood flow that occur with brain activity.
 In neuromarketing, fMRI is used to access the “pleasure centers” of the brain.
 Subjects are exposed to audio and visual imagery, while researchers measure and record the changes in their brain activity, in response to these cues.
 However, fMRI machines are costly.